kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 ## Setup with Azure workload Identites

-For an environment using Azure Workload Identities, the following configuration must be included in the Kubecost Deployment in the helm values file on both the primary and secondary clusters:
+For an environment using Azure Workload Identities, the following configuration must be included in the Kubecost Deployment in the Helm values file on both the primary and secondary clusters:

 ```yaml
 kubecostDeployment: